jasschoudhary/developer-portfolio/README.md

 # developer-portfolio
-This is personal portfolio build using js , next etc.
+This is personal portfolio build using js , next , react etc.